AlekLipka/CellularAutomaton/README.md

 The application shall visualize the step-by-step simulation according to initial configuration.

-More information can be found at the following location: ./PI/DOC/Cellular Automaton - specification.docx
+More information can be found in the file: ./PI/DOC/Cellular Automaton - specification.docx